honeycombio/refinery/README.md

 Configuration is done in one of two ways:

 1. Entirely by the configuration file
 1. A combination of the configuration file and a Redis service.
-All other configuration remains managed by the config file while A Redis service manages the list of peers in the cluster.
+All other configuration remains managed by the configuration file while a Redis service manages the list of peers in the cluster.

 There are a few vital configuration options; read through this list and make sure all the variables are set.